 We are involved in proceedings and potential proceedings relating to soil, sediment, surface water, and groundwater contamination, disposal of hazardous substances, and other environmental matters at several of our current or former facilities, facilities for which we may have contractual responsibility, and at third-party sites where we have been designated as a potentially responsible party (PRP).
 A substantial portion of environmental costs will be included in our net sales and cost of sales in future periods pursuant to U.S. Government regulations.
 At the time a liability is recorded for future environmental costs, we record assets for estimated future recovery considered probable through the pricing of products and services to agencies of the U.S. Government, regardless of the contract form (e.g., cost-reimbursable, fixed-price).
-We continually evaluate the recoverability of our assets for the portion of environmental costs that are probable of future recovery by assessing, among other factors, U.S. Government regulations, our U.S. Government business base and contract mix, our history of receiving reimbursement of such costs, and efforts by some U.S. Government representatives to limit such reimbursement.
+We continually evaluate the recoverability of our assets for the portion of environmental costs that are probable of future recovery by assessing, among other factors, U.S. Government regulations, our U.S. Government business base and contract mix, and our history of receiving reimbursement of such costs.
 We include the portions of those environmental costs expected to be allocated to our non-U.S. Government contracts, or determined not to be recoverable under U.S. Government contracts, in our cost of sales at the time the liability is established or adjusted.

-At March 27, 2022 and December 31, 2021, the aggregate amount of liabilities recorded relative to environmental matters was \$729 million and \$742 million, most of which are recorded in other noncurrent liabilities on our consolidated balance sheets.
-We have recorded assets for the portion of environmental costs that are probable of future recovery totaling \$632 million and \$645 million at March 27, 2022 and December 31, 2021, most of which are recorded in other noncurrent assets on our consolidated balance sheets.
+At March 26, 2023 and December 31, 2022, the aggregate amount of liabilities recorded relative to environmental matters was \$690 million and \$696 million, most of which are recorded in other noncurrent liabilities on our consolidated balance sheets.
+We have recorded assets for the portion of environmental costs that are probable of future recovery totaling \$612 million and \$618 million at March 26, 2023 and December 31, 2022, most of which are recorded in other noncurrent assets on our consolidated balance sheets.